It's Alive (2009 film)

 It's Alive is a 2009 American science fiction horror film directed by Josef Rusnak.
-It is a remake of the 1974 film of the same name written and directed by Larry Cohen.
-Bijou Phillips stars as a mother who has a murderous baby.
+It is a remake of the 1974 film written and directed by Larry Cohen.
+Bijou Phillips stars as a mother who has a mutant baby that kills people when scared.
+The film was released on April 2, 2009, as a direct-to-video and received mostly negative reviews upon release.